thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-security.md

 - Make sure you always validate and escape the data submitted by the user, and do some sanitization on the user input data when you need to display them \(i.e. display the user input data as pure text, instead of loading that as javascript code\).
 For this purpose, you can use libraries like [xss-filter](https://github.com/yahoo/xss-filters)
 - Use tools like [helmet](https://helmetjs.github.io/docs/xss-filter/) to set `X-XSS-Protection` header in HTTP response, so that the browser can do some basic detection on XSS attack.
-- Another trick is to use [Http-Only Cookie](https://www.owasp.org/index.php/HttpOnly) so that session cookies cannot be accessed from Javascript.
+- Another trick is to use [Http-Only Cookie](https://www.owasp.org/index.php/HttpOnly) so that session cookies cannot be accessed from JavaScript.
 - If you need to store some information into the storage space in browser, use `session storage` instead of `local storage` if you don't need that information after the browser tab is closed.

 As a user, you can protect yourself by using some browser side security features.
 Chrome and Safari has a built-in feature called [XSS Auditor](https://www.virtuesecurity.com/blog/understanding-xss-auditor/) that tires to mitigate XSS attacks although it can’t catch all possible XSS variants.